nightshiftjs/nightshift-core/README.md

 ### functions
 #### factoryOf(ConstructorFn)
 The usage of the `new` keyword prevents a module from being testable in isolation.
-Using `new` makes it impossible to test a module without (re-)testing the delegate it instantiates.
+Using `new` makes it impossible to test a module without retesting the delegate it instantiates.
 A solution is to encapsulate the instantiation in a factory which can then be injected in the module and mocked for the testing.

 The method `nightShift.functions.factoryOf(ConstructorFn)` creates a factory that can instantiate objects by invoking the given constructor function with the parameters it receives.